 Communicating in your workspace automatically creates a searchable archive of past discussions, like your team’s collective brain.
 This makes it easy to bring new internal stakeholders into discussions as needed – they’ll have a record of past conversations to quickly get caught up.

 Create a private channel for discussing topics with internal stakeholders that are confidential like budgeting, hiring, fundraising, and more.
 Once a decision is made, we recommend sharing an update in a public channel so the whole workspace can stay informed.

 As an executive, you’re short on time.
 Unlike a bloated inbox where it’s hard to tell what actually requires your attention and when, it’s easy to focus on what’s top of mind in Slack.
 Here are some tips to help you create focus:

 - Star your most important conversations to bring them to the top of your channel list.

 - Customize notification settings for initiatives you’re tracking closely so you’re notified of all activity in that channel.

-- Prevent information overload: don’t join every single channel on your team.
+- Prevent information overload: don’t join every single channel on your workspace.
 Join channels for key initiatives that are ready for your input, and leave channels that aren’t relevant to you.
 (It also helps your team feel comfortable collaborating and sharing work without worrying about whether an executive will see it before it’s ready.)

 💡 View more tips for reducing noise in Slack.